Using Liquid Organic Fertilizer: Grow Mats For Microgreens, Part 2

 In the test, we used a liquid organic fertilizer called Ocean Solution.

-We think this ORMI certified organic fertilizer is interesting because it is derived from deep ocean water.
+This ORMI-certified organic fertilizer is interesting because it is derived from deep ocean water.

 Ocean water contains all of the 90 naturally occurring elements.
-If the desalination process used to reduce the products salinity retains all of those elements.
+If the desalination process used to reduce the product’s salinity retains all of those elements.
 It should also provide microgreens with all they need to grow.

-That's the thought process anyway.
+That’s the thought process, anyway.

 Our Grow Mat verse Soil verse Organic Fertilizer Test

-We started four trays of Red Acre Cabbage microgreen seeds sowing 3.5-grams on two Terrafibre hemp mats and two trays of Home Microgreens Potting Mix.
+We started four trays of Red Acre Cabbage microgreen seeds sowing 3.5 grams on two Terrafibre hemp mats and two trays of Home Microgreens Potting Mix.

-We started them the same as we did in Part 1 of this grow mat for microgreens series.
+We started them the same as we did in Part 1 of this grow mat for the microgreens series.
 All four trays are in the blackout with weight on top of the lids.

 Why 4 Trays of Microgreens?